 The course consists of two days of instruction plus homework assignments.
 The first day of classroom instruction includes hands-on demonstrations, concluding with a written test.
 Students are required to pass the test before taking the driving test on day two.
 Classroom instruction will cover the required elements of the National Safe Tractor and Machinery Operation Program.
 Students will complete homework assignments that will be due on day two.
 The second day will include a driving test, equipment operation, and ATV safety lessons.
 To receive certification, students must demonstrate competence in hitching and unhitching equipment and driving a tractor and trailer through a standardized course.

-Participants must submit registration forms to the location they will attend at least one week before the course.
-Registration form.
+Participants must submit registration forms at least one week before the course.
+The registration form is available online: kearney.unl.edu.
 Cost of the course is $60, which includes educational materials, instruction, supplies, and lunches.
 For more information, contact the Extension Office of the location where student will attend.